dart-lang/site-www/src/_guides/language/language-tour.md

 just like the literals you’ve already seen, except that you add
 <code>&lt;<em>type</em>></code> (for lists) or
 <code>&lt;<em>keyType</em>, <em>valueType</em>></code> (for maps)
 before the opening bracket.
-You might use parameterized literals when you want type warnings in checked mode.
 Here is example of using typed literals:

 <?code-excerpt "misc/lib/language_tour/generics/misc.dart (collection-literals)"?>